 Jim Collins discusses this a lot more in his post Stocks — Part XXIII: Selecting your asset allocation from his phenomenal Stock Series, which I recommend that everyone read.

-And if you’re wondering how to see what your asset allocation is, I highly recommend Personal Capital.
+And if you’re wondering how to see what your asset allocation is, I highly recommend Empower (formerly Personal Capital).
 It’s free and lets you easily connect your investment accounts.
 With a single click, you can then see what your asset allocation is.
 Then you can make changes and see the updates on the site (or app).
 I love how simple it is!

 Like it or not, none of us will ever have 100% control over your destiny – even with the blessings FI has given us.
 All I can do is enjoy today (I do!) and the real quality time my family and I are spending together while still always keeping an eye on the future.
 Then, we just adapt as needed.